Help for Your Device

 About NC LIVE eBooks

-NC LIVE provides North Carolina’s libraries with access to over 25,000 eBook titles, including nearly 3,000 downloadable eBooks.
+NC LIVE provides North Carolina’s libraries with access to over 26,000 eBook titles, almost all of which are downloadable!

 Many of these titles are non-fiction, including information in literature, health, technology, self help, history, social sciences, career development, reference books, and more.